ZQuestClassic/ZQuestClassic/docs-www/source/tutorials/z3_user_guide.rst

 In a scrolling region, the viewport pans as the player moves across the region.
 By default the viewport is centered to draw the player in the middle of the screen, but this is bounded by the edges of the region to prevent showing beyond the current region.
 This behavior can be customized via scripting.

 There is a new option to have an extended height viewport (applicable only when a region is taller than 1 screen).
-This makes the viewport 232 pixels (or 3.5 combos taller) - the same height as the passive subscreen.
+This makes the viewport 232 pixels (or 3.5 combos taller - the height of the passive subscreen).
 This effectively centers the player as if the passive subscreen did not exist.
 This is controlled by a DMap flag.
 When using an extended height viewport, the passive subscreen should be configured to have no background color.
 Without a transparent passive subscreen, it will look very odd.
 Similarly, if not using an extended height viewport, the passive subscreen should be opaque.

 The viewport height is only extended if the DMap flag is on, and if the current region is taller than one screen.